 Silicon Photonics and Lasers Technologies in 100G QSFP28 Transceivers

 The 100G network architecture still occupies the market mainstream, and the related technology is also developing rapidly.
-Traditional laser technology applied in 100G QSFP28 is very popular in the market, while silicon photonics technology has been attracting attention in so many years of exploration, and got some breakthroughs in the optical module field.
+Traditional laser technology applied in 100G QSFP28 is very popular in the market, while silicon photonics technology has been attracting attention over the years of exploration, and got some breakthroughs in the optical module field.
 This article will discuss silicon photonics and laser technology in QSFP28 100G together.

 Silicon Photonics in 100G QSFP28 Modules

 Silicon photonics is a breakthrough optical technology.
 It mainly uses silicon-on-insulator wafers as semiconductor substrate materials and applies CMOS manufacturing technology, reducing power while enhancing the transmission performance of optical modules.
-There are two types of silicon photonics modules currently on the market: short-distance transmission and long-distance transmission.
+Currently, two types of silicon photonics modules are available on the market: those designed for short-distance transmission and those for long-distance transmission.